aplested/DC-Stats/README.md

 Work porting to Python from original FORTRAN was begun by Remigijus Lape at UCL.

+Scroll down for step-by-step installation instructions.

-Qt5 GUI under Python 3.8 is now the preferred environment.
+Qt5 GUI under Python 3.8+ is now the preferred environment.
 Dependencies are: pandas, numpy and scipy.
 Note openpyxl is also needed if you want to open .xlsx files.
 You can get everything you need on any platform with Anaconda or miniconda.

-We tested DC_stats on macOS up to 11.6 (BigSur) and Windows.
+We tested DC_stats on macOS up to 12 (Monterey) and Windows.
 Linux should also be fine.

 If you work with Python version 2.7 (as packaged with macOS), you will get the Tkinter GUI that is no longer maintained.
 This version should work with old versions of OSX like 10.6 though.
 However, as even Andrew has now gone over to Python 3, you ought to as well.
 Step-by-step instructions are included below.